 3. The Electronic POS System Is Invented

-By mid-century, NCR’s POS device could be found in nearly every retail store across the country.
+By mid-century, NCR’s POS device was found in nearly every retail store across the country.
 Further product advancements made it an easy sell.
-They could tally basic end-of-day reports, perform more advanced calculations, and automatically add sales tax, to name a few new features.
-But the invention of the personal computer would really turn the machine into the POS that we know today.
+They could tally basic end-of-day reports, perform more advanced calculations, and automatically add sales tax, to name a few new features too.
+However, the invention of the personal computer would really turn the machine into the POS that we know today.

 4. Computers Revolutionize the Point of Sale

-IBM developed the very first computer POS systems in the early 1970s.
+IBM developed its very first computer POS systems in the early 1970s.
 The terminals were each wired back to a mainframe computer that processed all incoming information.
-This allowed for digital screens at each register.
+For instance, this allowed for digital screens at each register.
 Even though the screens were only monitors (and certainly not as sleek as the monitors we see today), they improved the checkout experience for both employees and shoppers.
 As computer technology progressed, so did the point of sale machine.
-New advancements led to more powerful and remote operations as well as useful integrations.
-The first POS systems to run on Windows (just like KORONA does!) were created in 1992 and named IT Retail.
+Thus, new advancements led to more powerful and remote operations as well as useful integrations.
+The first POS systems to run on Windows (just like KORONA does!) was created in 1992 and named IT Retail.

-Of course, it’s the last 10-15 years that introduced the modern POS.
+Of course, it’s the last 10-15 years that introduced the modern POS system.
 Today’s points of sale are incredible machines that run on sophisticated software in vast networks.
 They’ve also been developed to perform or integrate with a slew of other business operations:

 5. The Last Step to Modern POS Machines

-And the POS hardware machine has evolved just as much.
-Retailers have more options than ever, from handheld devices and mobile tablets to advanced ticketing machines and full checkout setups with all POS peripherals.
+Overall, POS hardware machine has evolved just as much.
+From the old trusty cash register, retailers have more options than ever, from handheld devices and mobile tablets to advanced ticketing machines and full checkout setups with all POS peripherals.
 Laser receipt printers speed up checkout time, reliable scanners make inventory a breeze, and modern payment machines offer each customer flexibility.

-While we don’t know exactly what the next breakthrough in POS technology will be, we do know that we’re always working hard to improve KORONA.
+While we don’t know exactly what the next breakthrough in POS technology will be, we do know that we’re always working hard to improve KORONA POS.
 Our software is subscription-based so every update is automatic for each of our customers.
-If you think KORONA would be a good fit, sign up for a free trial so you can be sure.
+If you think KORONA POS would be a good fit, sign up for a free trial so you can be sure.
 Find out more below!